 About National Trading Standards

 National Trading Standards is responsible for gathering important intelligence from around the country to combat rogue traders and tackle a number of priorities.
-These priorities currently include mass marketing and internet scams, illegal money lending and other enforcement issues that go beyond local authority boundaries.
+These priorities currently include mass marketing and internet scams to other enforcement issues that go beyond local authority boundaries.

 For more information on our work areas and teams please visit the Work Areas page.